 Read this post on the official SDCC Toucan Blog for updated details on the Hall H wristband system.
 Many people spend a full day waiting on the Hall H line to get a wristband for access to the next day’s panels.
 So it’s up to you to decide if the panel you want to see is worth missing an entire day of the con.

 Panel Return Policy

-During panels you can leave the room to use the bathroom or buy concessions.
+During panels, you can leave the room to use the bathroom or buy concessions.
 When you leave, you’ll be given a pass that allows you back into that room during that same panel only.
 If you return after that panel has ended, you’ll have to wait on line again to get back in.
 So time your trips accordingly!
-The exception to this rule is Hall H, which has restrooms inside of it as well as its own dedicated concessions stand just outside the hall.
+The exception to this rule is Hall H, which has restrooms inside as well as its own dedicated concessions stand just outside the hall.